Riley-Py/UWaterloo-Work/Theoretical Descriptions of The Nature of Concepts.md

 	- Example: ![[Pasted image 20250409100851.png]]
 - More characteristic features an instance of a concept has, the stronger the family resemblance between that instance and other instances, and more typical it is
 	- Example: A robin is a more typical bird than penguin due to having more characteristic bird features
+- A prototype is an abstraction that includes all characteristic features of a category - thought of as "summaries" or "averages" of all instances
+- *Basic level of categorization*